instancio/instancio/README.md

 </dependency>
 ```

-To use Instancio with JUnit 4, TestNG, or standalone, use `instancio-core`:
+To use Instancio standalone, with TestNG, or other test frameworks, use `instancio-core`:

 ```xml
 <dependency>